-Effective May 18, 1999, June 4, 1999 and September 15, 1999, the Company established Winpak Finance Ltd., Winpak (Nova Scotia) ULC, and Winpak Finance Company, LLC, respectively, to provide Ioan and funding facilities for certain of the Company's operating units.
+Effective May 18, 1999, June 4, 1999 and September 15, 1999, the Company established Winpak Finance Ltd., Winpak (Nova Scotia) ULC, and Winpak Finance Company, LLC, respectively, to provide loan and funding facilities for certain of the Company's operating units.
 Effective November 2, 2007, Winpak Finance Company, LLC was transferred from the State of Delaware to Canada and was continued as 4454472 Canada Ltd., a federal company.
-Effective November 7, 2007, Winpak (Nova Scotia) ULC was dissolved and the net assets transferred to Winpak Ltd. Effective November 9, 2007, 4454472 Canada Ltd., respectively.
-Effective December 9, 2008, Winpak Finance Ltd. was dissolved and the net assets transferred to Winpak Ltd. and Winpak Finance Ltd., respectively.
+Effective November 7, 2007, Winpak (Nova Scotia) ULC was dissolved and the net assets transferred to Winpak Ltd. Effective November 9, 2007, 4454472 Canada Ltd. was dissolved with 99 percent and 1 percent of the net assets transferred to Winpak Ltd. and Winpak Finance Ltd., respectively.
 Effective December 9, 2008, Winpak Finance Ltd. was dissolved and the net assets transferred to Winpak Ltd.